-Where the school is over-subscribed for any year group, applications for entry in 2023-24 will be ranked in the following order:
+Where the school is over-subscribed for any year group, applications for entry in 2026-27 will be ranked in the following order:

 - 1. Looked after and previously looked after children, including those who appear (to the Admission Authority) to have been in state care outside England and ceased to be in state care as a result of being adopted. (see note 1) - 2.
 Exceptional social/medical need (see note 2) - 3.
-Children whose parent is a permanent member of staff at the school and meets either or both of the following circumstances: - a) the member of staff has been employed at Milford school for two or more years at the time at which the application for admission to the school is made; and/or - b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage (see note 3) - 4.
-Children who will have at least one sibling on roll at Milford School at the time of admission (See notes 4 & 5) - 5.
+Children whose parent is a permanent member of staff at the school and meets either or both of the following circumstances:

+a) the member of staff has been employed at Milford school for two or more years at the time at which the application for admission to the school is made; and/or b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage (see note 3)

+- 4. Children who will have at least one sibling on roll at Milford School at the time of admission (See notes 4 & 5) - 5.
 Children who have at least one sibling on roll at Milford School at the time of application (See note 4) - 6.
-Children for whom the school is the nearest to their home address (see notes 6 & 7) - 7.
-Any other children (see note 7)
+Any other children